-S. Africa's Dlamini-Zuma becomes first woman to head African Union Commission
+S. Africa's Dlamini-Zuma becomes first woman to head AU Commission

-ADDIS ABABA (AFP) - South Africa's Nkosazana Dlamini-Zuma has won a closely fought vote to become the head of the African Union Commission, replacing Jean Ping of Gabon, AU officials said Sunday.
+ADDIS ABABA (AFP) - South Africa's Nkosazana Dlamini-Zuma won a tight fought vote to become the new head of the African Union Commission, the first woman to hold the post, African leaders said.

-Dlamini-Zuma's win follows her challenge six months ago to unseat Ping, the former commission chairman, which ended in deadlock after neither won the required two-thirds of the vote, which left Ping in the post.
+Dlamini-Zuma's win follows her challenge six months ago to unseat Ping, the former commission chairman, which ended in deadlock after neither won the required two-thirds of the vote, leaving Ping in the post.

 Members of the South African delegation smiled and congratulated one another as they filed out of the conference hall.